iOS 15 SDK upgrade guide

 For each notification you send, you’ll soon be able to specify a “relevance score” to control which notification should appear at the top of the summary.

-To learn more about how to set a notification’s “relevance score”, see iOS Notification Options.
+See iOS Notification Options to learn more about how to set a notification’s “relevance score”.

 iOS 15 introduces a new, convenient way for users to temporarily grant location access within an app.

 The new location button builds off the existing “Allow Once” permission without repeatedly prompting users who click multiple times in the same session.